 algorithm development since year 2000.

-He currently serves as an associate editor for
+He currently is an associate editor of IEEE Transactions

 on Pattern Analysis and Machine Intelligence (TPAMI)

 and served as area chairs for ICCV and CVPR for several times.
 He was on (technical paper) program committees of major conferences in graphics and computational imaging, including ICCP, SIGGRAPH, and SIGGRAPH Asia, and co-chaired the Workshop on Interactive